 - Similarly, you can add as many filters you want.

-- Click Apply to filter items in your current project visualization.
+- Click Apply to filter tasks in your current project visualization.